image.png

 given by

-Since is an -bimodule morphism, we have
+Since g is an A-bimodule morphism, we have

 so that